NREL/OpenOA/paper/paper.md

 and criteria based on the variance.
 - Imputing: Functions for filling in null data with interpolated (imputed) values.
-- Meteorological data: Functions for calculating common meteorological variables used in wind resource analysis, such as: Air density correction, vertical pressure extrapolation, and computation of sheer and veer.
+- Meteorological data: Functions for calculating common meteorological variables used in wind resource analysis, such as: Air density correction, vertical pressure extrapolation, and computation of shear and veer.
 - Time series: Functions for common time series analysis, such as: Missing time-stamp identification, and gap filling.
 - Unit conversion: Functions for common unit conversions in wind energy, such as power to energy conversion.
 - Power curve: Functions to fit data to a specified wind turbine power curve model